majkinetor/au/README.md

 If check fails, package will not be updated.
 To skip URL checks you can specify `-NoCheckUrl` argument to the `update` function.

+### Automatic checksums

+When new version is available, the `update` function will by default download both x32 and x64 versions of the installer and calculate the SHA256 checksum.
+It will inject this info in the `$global:Latest` variable so you can use it in `au_SearchReplace` to update hashes.
+The parameter `ChecksumFor` can contain words 'all', 'none', '32' and '64' to further control this behavior.

+You can disable this feature by calling update like this:

+    update -ChecksumFor none

+**NOTE**: For this feature to work chocolatey must download the package in `"$Env:TMP\chocolatey\$packageName\$Env:chocolateyPackageVersion"`

+### Force update

+You can force the update even if no new version is found by using the parameter `Force`.
+This can be useful for recalculating the checksum after the package is created and already pushed to Chocolatey or if URLs to installer changed without version.

+### Global variables

+To avoid changing the `./update.ps1` when troubleshooting or experimenting you can set up `update` parameters via global variables.
+As an example, the following code will change the update behavior so that the new package version is not searched on the Chocolatey site and update is forced:

+    $au_NoCheckChocoVersion = $au_Force = $true
+    ./update.ps1

+This is the same as if you added the parameters to `update` function inside the `./update.ps1` script:

+    update -NoCheckChocoVersion -Force

 ## Updating all packages

 You can update all packages and optionally push them to the Chocolatey repository with a single command.
 Function `Update-AUPackages` (alias `updateall`) will iterate over `update.ps1` scripts and execute each.
 If it detects that package is updated it will try to push it.